abbyfleming/abbyfleming.github.io/about.md

 I bring the same passion and mindset to work.
 For me, coding is a craft and I strive to bring clarity and detail to my code.
 I advocate lovingly and relentlessly for end users.

 ### The best work days...
-Are spent working closely with project managers, UI/UX developers, and walking through the data with teammates.
+Are spent working closely with project managers, UI/UX designers, and walking through the data with teammates.
 Creating reusable components is my jam and I love getting my hands on new designs.

 ### I frequently work with:
 * JavaScript, TypeScript, Angular 6+, Ionic 3 & 4, Vue